ktomk/pipelines/README.md

 `--deploy copy` mode.
 Artifacts' files are always created by the user running pipelines.
 This also (near) perfectly emulates the file format `artifacts` section with the benefit/downside that you might want to prepare a clean build in a pipeline step script while you can keep artifacts from pipelines locally.
+This is a trade-off that has turned out to be acceptable over the years.

+wrap `pipelines` in a script for clean checkouts or wait for future options to stage first (*git-deployment* feature).
+In any case, control your build first of all.

 #### Ready for Offline